MLB YOUTH ACADEMY

-Over the past few years the Dedeaux Foundation has donated over $200K to the MLB Urban Youth Academy.
+Over the past several years the Rod Dedeaux Foundation has donated over $200K to the MLB Youth Academy.
 With these funds, the academy has been able to restore and update some of their facilities including urban baseball fields, locker rooms and batting cages.

 To date over 500 players have gone on to play collegiate baseball or softball, over 100 players have been drafted by Major League Clubs, several have reached the Major Leagues, and many more have established careers in the sports industry.

-Major League Baseball and Clubs operate Academies in Compton (CA), Houston (TX), New Orleans (LA), Cincinnati (OH), and Washington, D.C.
-The Philadelphia (PA) Academy is due to open in 2015.
+Major League Baseball operates Academies in Compton (CA), Houston (TX), New Orleans (LA), Cincinnati (OH), and Washington, D.C and Philadelphia (PA).

-The Dedeaux Foundation is proud to support MLB’s Urban Youth Academy.
+The Rod Dedeaux Foundation is proud to support MLB’s Youth Academy.